gz/autoperf/README.md

 $ open out/correlation_heatmap.png
 ```

-For example, visualizing event correlation for the profiled `sleep 2` command
+Event correlation for the `autoperf profile sleep 2` command
 above looks like this (every dot represents the correlation between two
 measured performance events, on a Skylake machine which had
 around 1.7k non-zero event measurement):